 Have any empty plastic water bottles that are just waiting to be recycled?
 Fill a bottle with dried beans and screw the lid on.
 Then, tear up pieces of used tissue paper or wrapping paper.
 Squirt glue over the outside of the water bottle, and apply the colorful, recycled pieces of tissue paper or wrapping paper.
 Voila!
 An easy peasy noisemaker.

-Hey – if you toss your homemade glitter outside at midnight, the salt will even melt the ice on the ground.
+Hey – if you toss your homemade glitter outside at midnight, the salt will even melt any ice on the ground.
 Talk about repurposing glitter!

 How do you green your New Year’s celebrations?